Uzair-khan559/retail-sales-analysis-tableau-sql/README.md

 # retail-sales-analysis-tableau-sql
+An end‑to‑end sales analytics project using SQL and Tableau for business insight generation

 ## Project Overview
 This project presents an end-to-end analysis of retail sales data to understand overall business performance, revenue trends, product contribution, and regional sales distribution.